Canoe and Kayak

 Long Caye Belize has all the ingredients for a solo travel paddling paradise

 Photography by Barry Tessman

 The 32-foot fishing boat slams into another five-foot aquamarine breaker.
 Only the joyriding captain, dreadlocks flying straight back from his sun-creased forehead, has a firm grasp on anything.
-Everybody else on the 70-mile ride – there are eight of us making the crossing from mainland Belize out to it’s farthest atoll – nearly bounces out with each boat-cracking slam, along with our shiny new Perception kayaks, crates of eggs and beer, and the captain’s pip-squeak assistant.
+Everybody else on the 70-mile ride – there are eight of us making the crossing from mainland Belize out to it’s farthest atoll for a Belize kayak tour – nearly bounces out with each boat-cracking slam, along with our shiny new Perception kayaks, crates of eggs and beer, and the captain’s pip-squeak assistant.
 Fingers grasp the air for purchase, bare skin rubbing raw against plastic and fiberglass.

 Between jarrings I can make out just bits and pieces of conversation between two guides for Slickrock Adventures, whose camp on a petite spit of sand is our destination.
 They are passionately recalling, I kid you not, the final episode of Gilligan’s Island.
 “I’m not sure I remember where I was exactly,” says the tall one from Minnesota, ” but I do remember watching…”

 We have left the coast of Belize – from the Mayan word belikin, for “land that faces the sea” – and are headed for a speck of sand called by one tour guide “the quintessence of tropical paradise.”
 Belize is a tiny country – 175 by 68 miles, the size of New Hampshire.
 Its population is just 200,000 today, perhaps one-tenth of the population of the Maya 1,000 years ago.
 Its barrier reef, stretching from the northern border with Mexico to its coastal intersection with Guatemala, is the second longest continuous reef in the world, after Australia’s Great Barrier Reef.